-Currently, BIAL has projects for new vaccines and drugs underway, including Phase I, II and III clinical trials.
+Currently, BIAL has projects for new drugs underway, including Phase I, II and III clinical trials.

 The European Commission, on April 21st 2009, and more recently, on November 8th 2013, the Food and Drug Administration (FDA), United States, approved a marketing authorization valid throughout the European Union and United States, respectively, for eslicarbazepine acetate as adjunctive therapy in adults with partial-onset seizures, with or without secondary generalization.
 On August 27th 2015, FDA approved BIAL’s antiepileptic as monotherapy in the U.S., and it can now be used there in people who initiate treatment for the first time or convert from other antiepileptic drugs.

 The clinical development program of eslicarbazepine acetate is ongoing.
 New studies are being carried out to evaluate new therapeutic indications of eslicarbazepine acetate, including its use as monotherapy in Europe and in pediatrics.

 - BIAL’s antiepileptic is now in the U.S. pharmacies

 - BIAL’s antiepileptic approved in the U.S.

 Opicapone is a novel third generation catechol-O-methyltransferase (COMT) inhibitor, providing potent and sustained COMT inhibition.
 This action enhances the beneficial effects of levodopa in Parkinson’s disease patients with motor fluctuations.
 Opicapone is supported by a large and comprehensive clinical development programme.
 Data from the pivotal studies BIPARK I and II has been presented at various international scientific congresses.
 Opicapone has just received positive opinion from the Committee for Medicinal Products for Human Use (CHMP), recommending to grant a Marketing Authorization in all member states of the European Union.